RichardJeanBaptiste/pomodoro_clock/README.md

 # pomodoro_clock
 pomodoro clock built in javascript

-clone the folder then open main.html in browser
+clone/download the folder then open main.html in browser